Code Enforcement

 The Code Compliance Team works with local citizens and businesses to maintain compliance with Carlton's Municipal Code for the health, safety, and beauty of its community.

 Through a process based on communication and prioritization of community health and safety, the code compliance department works to notify citizens when violations are occurring.
 The team has great success working through code compliance issues with property owners without first going to citations.
-The City's Code Enforcement Team strives to quickly and equitably address code issues with an emphasis on mitigating code violations affecting public health and safety, for example; right of way obstruction, debris and junk accumulation, and clear vision obstruction.
+The city's Code Enforcement Team strives to quickly and equitably address code issues with an emphasis on mitigating code violations affecting public health and safety, for example; right of way obstruction, debris and junk accumulation, and clear vision obstruction.

-Citizens can notify the City of code violations at any time using our online form.
+Citizens can notify the city of code violations at any time using our online form.

 Frequently Asked Questions